Clinical NLP · AI Evaluation · Healthcare AI · Post-training

 Service

-- Peer Reviewer: ACL, EMNLP, NAACL, EACL, ICLR
+- Peer Reviewer: ACL, EMNLP, NAACL, EACL, ICLR, NeurIPS, COLM

 - Program Committee: Clinical NLP Workshop 2023, 24